trippleter/same-aptos-receiver/clusters_analysis/the_cluster_45_size_20/README.md

 - 0x51905636, on date: 2023-07-24, called Merkly: Merkly ONFT (MERK)
 - 0x2e15238c, on date: 2023-07-26, called Stargate: Bridge
 (These transaction data is in cluster_45_onchain_data.csv file)

+These similarities, and identical Aptos receiver address are the main reasons why we beleive this cluster is controlled by 1 person